Optimization of laser-driven proton acceleration in a near-critical-density plasma: Results

-Except for laser parameter optimization, proton energies can be further increased through target design, such as employing a density down-ramp \cite{nakamura2010high,wan2019two,reichwein2021robustness}, a technique widely adopted in wakefield electron acceleration to optimize injection \cite{downramp1,downramp2,downramp3}, which can be achieved by the prepulse or an extra laser \cite{downramp}.
-During the interaction of lasers with near-critical-density targets, phase-stable proton acceleration can be achieved by matching the proton velocity to the accelerating electric field.
-For linearly polarized lasers, the electric field velocity in Hole-Boring mechanism is given by \cite{velocity}
+Except for laser parameter optimization, proton energies can be further increased through target design, such as employing a density down-ramp \cite{nakamura2010high,wan2019two,reichwein2021robustness}, a technique widely adopted in wakefield electron acceleration to optimize injection \cite{bulanov1998particle,downramp1,downramp2,downramp3}.
+The down-ramp density profile can be realized through plasma expansion induced by irradiating the rear surface of a target with a long weak laser pulse \cite{downramp,dulat2022subpicosecond}.
+Due to the greater thickness of the target, the expansion of the rear surface is more significant than that of the front surface \cite{dover2023enhanced}.
+As a result, a target with a steep front surface and a down-ramp rear surface can be achieved.
+Alternatively, a stepped descending density profile can be formed by stacking multiple thin NCD targets with progressively decreasing densities.
+Under laser irradiation, such a stepped density distribution will be smoothed into a continuous down-ramp profile.

+During the interaction of lasers with down-ramp near-critical-density targets, phase-stable proton acceleration can be achieved by matching the proton velocity to the accelerating electric field velocity.
+For linearly polarized lasers, the electric field velocity normalized by the light speed c in the Hole-Boring mechanism is given by \cite{velocity}

-where $a_0$ is the normalized laser amplitude as a replace for $a$.
-The electric field amplitude satisfies:
+where $a_0$ is the normalized laser amplitude and $n_e$ is the electron density.
+The amplitude of the electric field satisfies \cite{velocity}